gedeck/mistat/README.md

 Collection of utility functions

 Install the `mistat` package using
 ```
 pip3 install mistat
 ```

 ## Notebooks and solutions
-Go to https://github.com/gedeck/mistat-code-solutions to access notebooks and solutions
+For instructions to install a python environment and access to notebooks and solutions go to https://github.com/gedeck/mistat-code-solutions